Business website cost in 2026: the complete guide to setting your budget

 Launching an e-commerce site is akin to starting a business.
 It is essential to carefully plan your project and test it.
-For this, the e-commerce business plan stage is crucial.
+For this, the e-commerce business plan stage is a key step.
 What is its role?
 In short, to test the financial viability of your e-commerce project.
 In other words, the e-commerce business plan must answer a simple question: will your e-commerce site allow you to generate profits?
 Here is an article to successfully create your business plan and to gain a clearer understanding of your e-commerce project's budget.

 An undeniable axiom of commerce: selling a product should not cost more than it brings in.
 Quite obvious, isn't it?!
 But do you actually know how much a sale costs you?
 In other words, do you know what your profit margin is for a sale?
 To determine this, you need to list the expenses related to a sale.
 This includes costs related to your product (purchase price, shipping cost, etc.) and costs related to setting up and managing your e-commerce site.
 For example, if you have a product that you sell for €100 and you purchase it for €50, you know you will have a margin of €50 from which you need to deduct the cost of your e-commerce platform, advertising, etc.